-- 2.1 On June 20, 2007, Regional Council approved the Commodity Price Hedging Agreements: Statement of Policies and Goals for the Region of Durham (Report #2007-F-53).
-This policy provides the Region with the appropriate framework and guidelines when considering commodity price hedging agreements which can assist in providing greater price stability and certainty during periods of price volatility. - 2.2 On September 27, 2023 Regional Council through Report #2023-F-18, approved amendments to the Region's Statement of Policies and Goals which modernized the policy including allowing for a wider range of risk control measures for particular commodity price hedging policy agreements. - 2.3 Staff reports to Council annually on Commodity Price Hedging Agreements.
-The 2022 report (Report #2023-INFO-69) was presented on August 18, 2023.
+- 2.1 On June 20, 2007, Regional Council approved the Commodity Hedging Agreements: Statement of Policies and Goals for the Region of Durham (Report #2007-F-53).
+This policy provides the Region with an appropriate framework and guidelines for considering commodity price hedging agreements which can assist in providing greater price stability and certainty during periods of price volatility. - 2.2 On September 27, 2023, Regional Council through Report #2023-F-18, approved amendments to the Region's Statement of Policies and Goals which modernized the policy including allowing for a wider range of risk control measures for particular commodity price hedging policy agreements. - 2.3 In accordance with the policy, staff reports to Council annually on Commodity Price Hedging Agreements.
+The 2023 report (Report #2024-INFO-68) was presented on October 25, 2024.